Guide written by:

-Do you live in a warm climate and/or want a traditional-style, breathable hammock?
+Live in a warmer part of the world and want a traditional-style hammock in a breathable material?
 Opt for a rope hammock.
 While perhaps not the most attractive option, these hammocks are stretchy and much more comfortable than you might think!

-The taller you are, the bigger your hammock must be as you may have to lay out diagonally rather than lengthways.
+Bear in mind that the taller you are, the wider your hammock must be as you may find yourself having to lie diagonally rather than lengthways.
 It's worth noting that this won't be possible in a hammock with spreader bars.
-It's also possible to find hammocks designed for two.
-However, you should always check the maximum load the hammock can support before use.
+It's also possible to find hammocks designed for two but be sure to check the maximum weight the hammock can support before use.

-Hammocks can be installed in the traditional way with ropes tied around a couple of tree trunks.
-If you aren’t lucky enough to have trees in your garden, you can choose a free-standing frame that will allow you to install your hammock wherever you want, whether that be on the balcony or on a terrace.
+Hammocks can be installed in the traditional way with ropes tied around tree trunks.
+If you aren’t lucky enough to have trees in your garden, you can choose a free-standing frame which will allow you to set up your hammock wherever you want, whether that be on the balcony or on the deck.

 Cotton is the most commonly used material for fabric hammocks and is also used to make some rope hammocks.
 Look out for certified organic cotton if at all possible.

 Polyester is another synthetic material but tends to be a bit stretchier than nylon.
-It also copes well with moisture and UV rays.
-Polyester is the ideal material if you want to leave you hammock outdoors all summer.
+It also copes well with moisture and UV rays making it the ideal material if you want to leave you hammock outdoors all summer.